AtyangIrukan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of the file hello
+adds execute permision to the owner and the group owner,and read permissions to the other user,to the file hello